danielaluko2005/Flight-Algorithm/README.md

 # Flight-Algorithm
-Use OOP to design a model for Aircraft Flights.
+Use OOP to design a model for Aircraft, Flights and Airports.